sparsh-karna/AnalyzeX/README.md

 ## Results Summary

-AnalyseX successfully demonstrates that research paper publication quality can be predicted with **94.4% accuracy** using a combination of readability metrics, structural features, and content quality indicators.
+AnalyzeX successfully demonstrates that research paper publication quality can be predicted with **94.4% accuracy** using a combination of readability metrics, structural features, and content quality indicators.
 The model provides valuable insights into what makes a paper publishable, with visual content balance and table integration being the strongest predictors of publication success.

 ---

-**Project**: AnalyseX - Research Paper Classification System
+**Project**: AnalyzeX - Research Paper Classification System
 **Date**: June 2025
 **Model**: XGBoost Classifier
 **Performance**: 94.4% Test Accuracy